Frequently Asked Questions

 Is riichi mahjong different than other kinds of mahjong?

-Riichi mahjong is the Japanese variant of mahjong, related to but distinct from Chinese mahjong and other regional variants.
+Riichi mahjong is the Japanese variant of mahjong, related to but distinct from Hong Kong mahjong and other regional variants.

 Mahjong, the way we play it, generally can be thought of as a rummy-type game, where the idea is to draw and discard tiles to form groups (sequences and triplets) with specific patterns in your hand.
 It is not the tile matching game you may have played on your computer.